KDAB/cxx-qt/book/src/bridge/traits.md

 impl cxx_qt::Trait for A {} // explicit CXX-Qt trait implementation of Trait for A
 ```

+For further documentation, refer to the documentation of the individual traits:

 - [CxxQtType](https://docs.rs/cxx-qt/latest/cxx_qt/trait.CxxQtType.html) - trait to reach the Rust implementation of a `QObject`
+  - This trait is automatically implemented for any `#[qobject]` type inside `extern "RustQt"` blocks.
 - [Constructor](https://docs.rs/cxx-qt/latest/cxx_qt/trait.Constructor.html) - custom constructor
 - [Initialize](https://docs.rs/cxx-qt/latest/cxx_qt/trait.Initialize.html) - execute Rust code when the object is constructed
 - [Threading](https://docs.rs/cxx-qt/latest/cxx_qt/trait.Threading.html) - marker trait whether CXX-Qt threading should be enabled